Living With My Crutch Is Only Temporary...

 -A Few Final Notes-

-1) Cheer up and maintain a sense of humour it will help don't let this get you down you WILL pull through, this is only temporary after all.
+Finally beginning to wrap this one up now with a few cheery notes and things to remember;1) Cheer up and maintain a sense of humour it will help don't let this get you down you WILL pull through, this is only temporary after all.

 2) Stay safe and take it easy, yes you will want to hit this one running but remember that no mater how fast you go you won't get there any faster, your body will heal as fast as it can, only things you can do to help, is sleep regularly, eat well, lots of protein and calcium and two foods I suggest eating to help the process are Baby Figs and Smoked Oysters (now these smell worse than their taste, pinch your nose grab a glass of water, eat and wash down) remember that this is only temporary